 Each day is an inspired journey into the unknown - the infamous 'blank canvas' and each piece is completely unique, "edition 1 of 1" in art terms, never repeated, so each will speak to a person in a secret language understandable only to the two of them - until they meet.

-Each piece is painstakingly crafted by hand, with emphasis on texture, lines, fluidity, and overall expression.
+From my studio in Sarasota, Florida, each piece is painstakingly crafted by hand, with emphasis on texture, lines, fluidity, and overall expression.

 My road to fashion and wearable art has been a winding one, but interestingly enough, all of the little and big turns along the way have ultimately pointed in the same direction.

 Having spent my childhood in the former Soviet Union, my ability to develop as an artist was extremely limited by cultural constraints, from the availability of materials to the choices for professional development.
 At the time, the sensible decision was to get involved not in the visual arts, which had always been my unspoken passion, but in languages and music due to my family heritage.
 But both have made an invaluable contribution to my development as an artist through exposure to other creative fields, relationships with many interesting and accomplished individuals, and travel.

 Ever since I can remember, I had a problem wearing what was mass produced and available in stores.
 I would paint my boots, tear up a curtain for fabric, and dry things I found in the forest for adornments.
 I learned many different skills, growing up in an environment where everything needs to be created, not just from scratch, but from next to nothing by way of materials.
 That gives an artist-at-heart the prerequisite open mind and perseverance for what was to come.
 In retrospect, I couldn’t have wished for a better training.